microsoft/dotnet-podcasts/README.md

 - [Backend API:](src/Services) ASP.NET Core Web APIs & Minimal APIs, injestion worker, and podcast update worker
 - [Blazor Hybrid App:](src/MobileBlazor) Sample hybrid application of .NET MAUI with Blazor.

+## Full Deployment with GitHub Actions

+`dotnet-podcasts` repo is configured to deploy all services and websites automatically to Azure using GitHub Actions.
+[Follow the detailed guidelines](Deploy-websites-services.md) to setup GitHub Actions on your fork.

 ## Local Deployment Quickstart